fhuneeus/creditu/README.md

 You can also use the pagination by going to the bottom of the app and clicking on Next or Previous, switching pages right and left.

-To run the unit tests, type in npm test and hit enter.
-This will test Pagination, Search and Table components.
+To run the unit tests, go into the src folder and type in npm test -- Search.test.js npm test -- Pagination.test.js npm test -- Table.test.js

 For the end to end tests, download Cypress by running the following command in the root folder.
 "npm install cypress --save-dev"